Fundamental Nursing

 4. Research on genetic counseling

-Research is done on client's (patient's) awareness of genetic medicine and cooperation among medical professionals.
+Research is done on client's (patients') awareness of genetic medicine and cooperation among medical professionals.

 The research here is aimed at early detection and support of people living with cancer.
 We also conduct research on cancer screening behaviors and hospital admission and discharge support for cancer patients.